Foothill Extension: Construction

 On December 2, 2017, officials broke ground for Phase 2B in a ceremony at Citrus College.
 The cost of the project was estimated at $1.5 billion.
-Completion of Phase 2B (including Montclair Transcenter) was expected by early 2026.
+Completion of Phase 2B (including the Montclair Transit Center) was expected by early 2026.
 On July 10, 2020, major construction began on Phase 2B, building four stations from Azusa to Pomona.
 The first part of the construction focused on reconstructing the 28 at-grade crossings and relocating utilities.
 Gladstone Street in San Dimas was the first one to begin.
 Nearly all reconstructions commenced and finished in late 2022.
 As of June 2023, the at-grade crossing reconstructions were complete.

 The freight/light rail bridges over channels and washes began in 2021, relocating and building new bridges to facilitate the freight and the A Line (then known as the L Line).
 These bridges were the first to finish as they didn't impact vehicular traffic.
 The light rail bridges, crossing major streets, began briefly.
-As required by the California Public Utilities Commission (CPUC), the light rail crossing at Foothill Blvd, Route 66, Lone Hill Blvd, and Bonita/Cataract Ave needed to be grade-separated (light rail only) with a flyover bridge.
+As required by the California Public Utilities Commission (CPUC), the light rail crossing at Foothill Boulevard, Route 66, Lone Hill Boulevard, and Bonita/Cataract Ave needed to be grade-separated (light rail only) with a flyover bridge.
 Those bridges feature the neighborhood's citrus design and includes local artwork.
 All of these components were complete by June 2023.

 The more complex component was the freight track relocation.
 The freight originally existed in the middle of the corridor, leaving no room for the light rail extension.
-To create space, the construction authority relocated it to the north side (south side west of Lone Hill Blvd) of the alignment.
+To create space, the construction authority relocated it to the north side (south side west of Lone Hill Boulevard) of the alignment.
 It was complete by October 2022.
 With the relocation work finished, crews began work on the light rail system by installing the overhead line, train control systems, and the light rail track.
 On June 24, 2023, an event held in La Verne culminated in the installation of the 230,630th rail clip (rail clips permanently attach the steel rail to the concrete railroad ties), officially completing major construction for the new light rail tracks from Glendora to Pomona.

 The extension to Pomona reached substantial completion on January 3, 2025.
 Following this, Foothill Gold Line transferred ownership of the segment to Metro, who conducted pre-revenue testing along the segment.
 Pre-revenue testing lasted through August 2025, with the extension opening on September 19, 2025.

 Proposed extension to Ontario International Airport

-There has been past interest in extending the Gold Line (now the A Line) from Montclair Transcenter in Montclair to Ontario International Airport.
+There has been past interest in extending the Gold Line (now the A Line) from the Montclair Transit Center in Montclair to Ontario International Airport.
 Currently, no active proposals exist to plan or construct this extension.